KarinAlbiez0910/worldbank_dashboard/README.md

 This project (Worldbank Data Dashboard) is part of Udacity Data Scientists Nanodegree Program.

-It can serve as a tenmplate for data dashboards based on the pandas framework and Plotly graphs.
+It can serve as a template for data dashboards based on the pandas framework and Plotly graphs.
 The backend framework used is Flask.